1. Beat the Heat

 6. Fresh Bounty from the County

 Summertime is the best time for snagging the fruits of Monterey County's labor, literally!
 See why Salinas Valley is coined as the "Salad Bowl of the World" on an Ag Venture Tour where guide Evan Oakes will take you through a personal tour of working lettuce fields.
-Be sure to try some of our local produce straight from the fields at The Farm in Salinas, Earthbound Farms in Carmel Valley or The Wharf Marketplace near Old Fisherman's Wharf.
+Be sure to try some of our local produce straight from the fields at The Farm in Salinas or Earthbound Farms in Carmel Valley.

 Farmers' Markets are also a great way to "try and buy" in-season fruits and vegetables including strawberries, corn, summer squash, melons, and more.
 With a Farmers' Market scheduled almost every day of the week you are sure to find one that fits your schedule.